 IT’S A BEST BUY BECAUSE:

-Highlander provides excellent passenger and cargo room, fine road manners, a quiet cabin, and a good selection of family-friendly features.
+Highlander provides excellent passenger and cargo room, pleasant road manners, a quiet cabin, and a good selection of family-friendly features… not to mention a wonderfully refined and efficient hybrid version.

-The Highlander is the only mainstream-brand midsize SUV to offer a hybrid powertrain.
+The Highlander is one of only three mainstream-brand midsize SUV to offer a hybrid powertrain and three rows of seating; the others are the Ford Explorer and redesigned-for-2021 Kia Sorento.

 WHAT IS IT?